Shooting by deputy leaves man dead, girlfriend charged, questions unanswered

 As for Guillory's mother, a former Mamou officer, her son's death has eroded the trust she had for her brethren in blue.

-"The law I once believed in is deteriorating," Monica Fontenot wrote on a GoFund Me page for expenses for the funeral, which is scheduled for Saturday.
+"The law I once believed in is deteriorating," Monica Fontenot wrote on a GoFund Me page for expenses for the funeral, which was scheduled for Saturday.

 Neither LaFleur nor his family have returned multiple calls from CNN.
 He has been placed on paid administrative leave, but he has not been charged in relation with Guillory's death.